Cognism | Blog | Connect

 Remember, each channel will have an audience that expects specific content from you.

-On LinkedIn, people are usually after more detailed tactical advice and debate, while X users prefer inspirational quotes, quick tips and interesting stats.
+On LinkedIn, people usually seek more detailed tactical advice and debate, while X users prefer inspirational quotes, quick tips, and interesting stats.

 Audience insights